Manju-Chinnanagoudar/python-mini-project/Dice_Rolling_Stimulator/README.md

 ## 🛠️ Description

-This is a simple dice stimulator made using Python.
+Hey, This is a simple dice stimulator made using Python.

 ## ⚙️ Languages or Frameworks Used